-If you do not wish to part with your valuable historic items such as ephemera, photographs or realia we welcome the opportunity to photograph or copy these significant resources for inclusion in the collection.
+If you do not wish to part with your valuable piece of local history, we appreciate the opportunity to photograph or copy these significant resources for inclusion in the collection.

-Mosman Library Service has been fortunate to receive a donation of two ruby glass panel street signs for Avenue Road and Stanton Road.
+Mosman Library Service received a donation of two glass street signs for Avenue and Stanton Roads.

 Toohey and Toohey Estate Agents, Mosman